bennylope/django-simple-auth/README.rst

 :Version: 0.2.1
 :Author: Ben Lopatin (http://benlopatin.com)

-Django Simple Auth is a *secondary* authentication system for protecting any URLs served by your application from public access.
-It does not replace your authentication system.
-Rather its purpose is to provide very simple a simple password for non-public information like shared photo galleries.
+Django Simple Auth is a secondary *authorization* system for protecting any URL served by your application from public access.
+It does not authenticate users and it does not nor cannot replace your user authentication system.
+Rather its purpose is to provide a very simple simple password for non-public information like shared photo galleries.

 Installing
 ==========